 After aging out at 21 or 23, they may qualify for TRICARE Young Adult.
 This will cover them up until they turn age 26.
 Keep in mind that your child’s coverage through TRICARE Young Adult does depend on their sponsor’s TRICARE eligibility. >>Learn More

 In a divorce, the former spouse will lose eligibility for TRICARE unless they meet specific requirements. >>Learn More

 Surviving Spouse, Widow, or Former Spouse Remarries

-If a surviving spouse, widow or eligible former spouse remarries, he or she will lose eligibility for TRICARE (unless the marriage is to another uniformed service member).
+If a surviving spouse, widow or eligible former spouse remarries, they will lose eligibility for TRICARE.
+They can retain TRICARE if you they marry another uniformed service member.

 DEERS Information Not Kept Up-to-Date

 One way you can temporarily lose coverage is to let your information in DEERS lapse.
 If you lose eligibility this way, simply update your information on DEERS to restore your coverage. >>Learn More